Tweaking¶

 Additionally,

-mechanism and allows you to override existing or define your own keyboard mappings.
-Below is an example of how such auser.lua
+lua/keymaps/user.luawill be loaded when it exists.
+This uses thepcallmechanism and allows you to override existing or define your own keyboard mappings.
+Below is an example of how such auser.luafile would look like.

 local Utils = require('subspace.lib')